A 3d render of a building accepting a credit card swipe next to a bank

 Merchant acquirers may be less visible to merchants and cardholders compared to issuing banks because they often work behind the scenes, while their partners (payment processors like Helcim) are the ones who work directly with merchants during the signup process or when questions arise about the merchant's account.

 Now that you have an understanding of a merchant acquirer or acquiring bank let's clarify the difference between them and the issuing banks.
 The issuing bank is the bank associated with your customer's card.
 Your customer will have to go through a bank to open an account and be approved for a credit or debit card.
-Every time they use these cards to make a purchase, the terminal reads their card details and communicates with the card networks and acquiring banks who act as a mediator to the customer's card-issuing banks to pull the funds out of the customer's account or credit.
+Every time they use these cards to make a purchase, the payment terminal reads their card details and communicates with the card networks, acquiring banks, and payment processors who act as a mediator to the customer's card-issuing banks to pull the funds out of the customer's account or credit.

-Just like every player in the credit and debit card payment process, acquiring banks have to make a bottom line too.
+Just like every player in the credit and debit card payment game, acquiring banks make money off the process.
 The way they do this is by getting together with the card network brands to determine a reasonable fee to charge payment processors to cover their own costs.
 This fee is called the interchange fee, and it is a cost that affects both the merchant and payment processors.

 Payment service providers then need to make their own margin which they charge merchants, or in the case that you process directly through an acquiring bank, they will tack on a small margin as well.
 This is where your pricing model comes into play- but remember that no matter which processor you choose, they all pay the same cost, or interchange fees, to the acquiring banks and card networks.